brettz9/jsoe/README.md

 ## To-dos

-1. Add tests of demo (lower priority as have tests in `idb-manager`)
 1. Support Schemas based on a JSON serialization of Zod
 1. Expand fundamental types
     1. Not in typeson-registry